Tag Archives: anxiety

 Coping with Anxiety Using Mindfulness

-anxietyYou know the feeling when it starts: an unpleasant burning in your chest or abdomen, a feeling of cold on the back of your neck, tingling in your arms, or tightness in the back of your throat.
+You know the feeling when it starts: an unpleasant burning in your chest or abdomen, a feeling of cold on the back of your neck, tingling in your arms, or tightness in the back of your throat.
 Anxiety is a physical phenomenon.

 Many of us are unaware of the specific physical sensations associated with our anxiety, but it sends a signal to our brain that we are in danger.
 On its own, anxiety tends to pass quickly and without much ado.
 It is the way we attribute meaning to the sensations in our body that causes anxiety to feel unbearable and to stick around.
 We interpret our anxiety as being “out of control.”
-We look to our environment for signals that we really are in danger, either physically or emotionally.
+We look to our environment or our thoughts for signals that we really are in danger, either physically or emotionally.
 And we beat ourselves up for feeling anxious, telling ourselves “What is wrong with me?”
 “Why can’t I feel calm?”
 And even worse, “I can’t tolerate feeling this way.”

 Mindfulness is one of the most powerful tools for coping with and transforming anxiety.
 While it may feel like WE ARE anxious, bringing awareness to our body and choosing to focus on the specific physical sensations we are experiencing allows us to see that we are the observer of anxiety, not its victim.
 We can choose to halt self-defeating thoughts by returning awareness to our body and reminding ourselves “Anxiety cannot hurt me.
 It is only a feeling, and it is temporary.
 I am in control of myself.
 I can choose to be aware of the anxiety without letting it take over my thoughts.”